Davi-S/Toolorant/README.md

 # Getting Started

-Follow these steps to get it up and running.

-To use Toolorant you need to have **Python** on your computer.

-## Python

-Python is the program used to run the Toolorant files.
-To install Python just follow this simple tutorial: <https://realpython.com/installing-python>.

-## Toolorant

-To get the latest version of Toolorant, follow these steps:

-1. Visit the [Releases page](https://github.com/Davi-S/Toolorant/releases) on the [GitHub repository](https://github.com/Davi-S/Toolorant).
+1. Find the **latest release** on the [releases page](https://github.com/Davi-S/Toolorant/releases) of the [project repository](https://github.com/Davi-S/Toolorant).
-2. Look for the latest release version and click on it to open the release notes.
+2. Scroll down to assets and download the `executable.zip` file.
-3. You'll find download links for the release.
-Download the zip file, save it on your computer, and extract it anywhere you want.
+3. Save it on your computer and extract to a location of your preference.

-## Setup

-Once you have Python and Toolorant on your computer, open the Toolorant folder and double-click the `setup.bat` file.

-It will open a terminal window to perform some tasks to make Toolorant run on your computer.
-It should take less than one minute.
-The window will close automatically and you can proceed to the next step.

-You only need to do this once.

-## Run it

-On the Toolorant folder there is a "`src\`" folder; just double-click on "`desktop`" to open Toolorant!
+4. Find the `tolorant.exe` file and run it.

-If you want, you can [create a shortcut](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10#:~:text=Create%20Desktop%20Shortcut%20in%20Windows%2010.%201%5D%20The,shortcut%20has%20been%20created%20on%20your%20Windows%20desktop.) for the `desktop.py` on your desktop
+If you want, you can [create a shortcut](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10#:~:text=Create%20Desktop%20Shortcut%20in%20Windows%2010.%201%5D%20The,shortcut%20has%20been%20created%20on%20your%20Windows%20desktop.) for it on your desktop

 **If you did not manage to get Toolorant up and running, check the [Support and community](#support-and-community) topic to get support.**